nordic-institute/X-Road/doc/kubernetes_security_guide.md

   · audit - the Kubernetes audit log.
   · authenticator - the EKS component used to authenticate AWS IAM entities to the Kubernetes API.

 - **Monitor container and cluster performance for anomalies**:  Irregular spikes in application load or node usage can be a signal that an application may need programmatic troubleshooting, but they can also signal unauthorized activity in the cluster.
 Monitoring key metrics provides critical visibility into your workload’s functional health and that it may need performance tuning or that it may require further investigation.
-For collecting this metrics, it is required to set up Amazon CloudWatch Container Insights for your cluster.
+For collecting these metrics, it is required to set up Amazon CloudWatch Container Insights for your cluster.

 - **Monitor Node (EC2 Instance) Health and Security**: EKS provides no automated detection of node issues.
 Changes in node CPU, memory, or network metrics that do not correlate with the cluster workload activity can be signs of security events or other issues.

-# 9 Backups
+# 8 Backups
 The restoration of backups is a process that is executed with root permission, therefore it can lead to potential security risks, therefore we must only recreate Backups from reliable sources.

-# 10 Message logs
+# 9 Message logs

-The backup of the log messages may contain sensitive information, therefore, as described in as described [the Kubernetes User Guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/kubernetes_security_server_sidecar_user_guide.md#8-message-logs-and-disk-space), it is recommended to save the automatic backups in an AWS EFS type volume and periodically send the backups to an AWS S3 Bucket with encryption both in transit and rest.
+The backup of the log messages may contain sensitive information.
+Therefore, as described in [the Kubernetes User Guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/kubernetes_security_server_sidecar_user_guide.md#8-message-logs-and-disk-space), it is recommended to save the automatic backups in an AWS EFS type volume and periodically send the backups to an AWS S3 Bucket with encryption both in transit and rest.